 Visual Arts in the Kingdom of Morocco is a comprehensive book that provides a social and intellectual history of artistic creation in Morocco.
 It is well-researched and provides critical analysis of the birth and development of Moroccan visual arts, especially pertaining to their relationship to colonialism.

-Samir El Azhar is an Associate Professor in Hassan II University in Casablanca, Morocco, and the Coordinator of the Ben M’sik Community Museum.
+Samir El Azhar is an Associate Professor at Hassan II University in Casablanca, Morocco, and the Coordinator of the Ben M’sik Community Museum.
 He edited Crossing Borders: A Transatlantic Collaboration (2011) and Ben M’sik Community Museum: Building Bridges (2012).
 He co-authored ‘Exploring Identities: Public History in a Cross-Cultural Context’, in The Public Historian (2012) and ‘The Ben M’sik Community Museum: Beyond Cultural Boundaries’, in Museums in a Global Context: National Identity, International Understanding (2013).
-He has presented papers at several national and international conferences.
 He presently occupies the post of Secretary General of the Moroccan Association for Cultural Policies.